Tuition and Fees

 In the schedule, tuition is specified for one term only.
 There are three terms in the academic year: fall, winter, and spring (except for the School of Law, which operates on a two-semester system).
 Summer session operates on a separate tuition schedule that includes course self-support fees.

-The Oregon University System reserves the right to make changes in the tuition schedule.
+The University of Oregon reserves the right to make changes in the tuition schedule.

 Tuition may be paid in monthly installments.
 Unpaid balances are assessed a $6 billing fee and are charged 9 percent annual interest.
 The university uses an electronic billing process to bill student for charges incurred; payments are due on the first of each month.

-Tuition for Community Education Program students enrolling for 8 or fewer credits is determined by the level of the courses taken.
-Courses accepted for graduate credit are assessed at the graduate tuition level; all others are assessed at the undergraduate level.
+Tuition for Community Education Program students enrolling for 8 or fewer credits is determined by residency, course level, and the number of credits enrolled.
+Non-admitted undergraduate students are assessed tuition and administrative mandatory fees at the most recent tuition cohort rate.

-Special fees, fines, penalties, service charges, and other additional charges for specific courses, services, or supplies not covered in the tuition fee are set forth on a list available in many departmental offices or in the Office of Business Affairs.
-(This list is issued each year in accordance with OAR 571-60-005.)
+Special fees, fines, penalties, service charges, and other additional charges for specific courses, services, or supplies not covered in the tuition fee are set forth on a list available https://brp.uoregon.edu/content/fee-guidelines

 |Type of Fee||Fee Amount||Information|